 Google PageSpeed Insight:

-I only considered Mobile reports, since desktop always outperforms mobile, and Google considers mobile-first as SEO ranking.
+I only considered Mobile reports since desktop consistently outperforms mobile, and Google considers mobile-first as SEO ranking.

-- If you look at the score, the HDD has got one point extra compared to SSD due to better Total Blocking Time and Time to Interactive.
+- If you look at the score, the HDD has one point extra compared to the SSD due to better Total Blocking Time and Time to Interactive.

-- Another important metric, Speed Index is better for SSD servers.
+- Another essential metric, Speed Index, is better for SSD servers.

 - All other metrics are nearly the same and poor.

 - The ratings for important metrics are almost the same except for the First Byte Time, which is far better for the SSD server.